Reluctance motor: Design and operating fundamentals

 The stator consists of multiple projecting (salient) electromagnet poles, similar to a wound field brushed DC motor.
 The rotor consists of soft magnetic material, such as laminated silicon steel, which has multiple projections acting as salient magnetic poles through magnetic reluctance.
 For switched reluctance motors, the number of rotor poles is typically less than the number of stator poles, which minimizes torque ripple and prevents the poles from all aligning simultaneously—a position that cannot generate torque.

-When a stator pole is equidistant from two adjacent rotor poles, the stator pole is said to be in the "fully unaligned position".
+When a rotor pole is equidistant from two adjacent stator poles, the rotor pole is said to be in the "fully unaligned position".
 This is the position of maximum magnetic reluctance for the rotor pole.
 In the "aligned position", two (or more) rotor poles are fully aligned with two (or more) stator poles, (which means the rotor poles completely face the stator poles) and is a position of minimum reluctance.

 When a stator pole is energized, the rotor torque is in the direction that reduces reluctance.
 Thus, the nearest rotor pole is pulled from the unaligned position into alignment with the stator field (a position of less reluctance).
 (This is the same effect used by a solenoid, or when picking up ferromagnetic metal with a magnet.)
 To sustain rotation, the stator field must rotate in advance of the rotor poles, thus constantly "pulling" the rotor along.
 Some motor variants run on 3-phase AC power (see the synchronous reluctance variant below).
 Most modern designs are of the switched reluctance type, because electronic commutation gives significant control advantages for motor starting, speed control and smooth operation (low torque ripple).

 The inductance of each phase winding in the motor varies with position, because the reluctance also varies with position.
 This presents a control systems challenge.